adolfoeliazat/Telenav.AI/retinanet/README.md

 2. build the docker image used for development:
     * `chmod +x ./docker_build_image_retinanet_mq.sh`
     * `sh ./docker_build_image_retinanet_mq.sh`
-3. run the container: `sudo nvidia-docker run -v {ARTIFACTS_PATH}:/data/ --name retinanet -it telenav/retinanet_mq /bin/bash`
+3. run the container: `nvidia-docker run -v {ARTIFACTS_PATH}:/data/ --name retinanet -it telenav/retinanet_mq /bin/bash`
-    It will start the docker container and a new BaSH session into it.
+    It will start the docker container and a new bash session into it.
 4. run in container:
     * `sudo chmod 777 /data/`

 **C. Training**

-1. Edit _train.sh_ script located in the current folder of the running docker container: `nano train.sh`
+1. Edit _train.sh_ script located in the current folder of the running docker container: `train.sh`
     * When one wants to train starting from:
         * imagenet weights just use as parameter _--imagenet-weights_.
         * from custom Keras weights just use for _WEIGHTS_ parameter a value like _/data/model/retinanet_resnet50_traffic_signs_v002.h5_ and for scripts the parameter _--weights $WEIGHTS_ instead of _--imagenet-weights_.